Arts Council Billboards Feature Lansing Youth Art

 MSUFCU and Adams Outdoor Help Support Youth Art Month

-LANSING, Mich., March, 2, 2017 – March is Youth Art Month, and in celebration of the incredible young talent in the capital region, the Arts Council of Greater Lansing is excited to feature the work of ten Lansing-area youth artists on digital billboards around the Greater Lansing region.
+LANSING, Mich., March, 4, 2016 – March is Youth Art Month, and in celebration of the incredible young talent in the capital region, the Arts Council of Greater Lansing is excited to feature the work of ten Lansing-area youth artists on digital billboards around the greater Lansing region.

-Launched in 1961, Youth Art Month is a national program, which emphasizes the importance of the role of the arts in a child’s education and why all children deserve to have a quality arts education program as part of their school curriculum.
+Originally launched in 1961, Youth Art Month is a national program, which emphasizes the importance of the role of the arts in a child’s education and why all children deserve to have a quality arts education as part of their school curriculum.

-As part of our advocacy work to support arts education, we have partnered once again with Adams Outdoor Advertising and Michigan State University Federal Credit Union to present our “Support Young Creatives” Billboard Project and advocacy campaign.
+As part of our advocacy work to support arts education, we have partnered once again with Adams Outdoor Advertising and Michigan State University Federal Credit Union to present this project.
 Adams and MSUFCU are both longtime supporters of the arts in our region, and their generous sponsorship helps make this project a reality for our young artists.

 “The Arts Council is so pleased to support young creatives in our area through our Young Creatives Program,” says Deborah E. Mikula, Arts Council executive director.
-“We are grateful to Adams Outdoor Advertising and MSUFCU for supporting the billboard project and making it so successful.
-This project showcases student work in an exciting way that puts focus on the importance of arts education and builds pride, confidence and reverence for the arts in our young people.”
+“We are grateful to Adams Outdoor Advertising and MSUFCU for supporting the billboard project again this year.
+It’s very exciting for the region and for the students who are so proud of their work, and it reinforces the importance of arts education.”